Quantum-Accelerators/quacc/docs/src/dev/contributing.md

 3. The input to most compute jobs should be an ASE `Atoms` object.
 The output of most compute tasks should be a schema from one of the module/functions within {obj}`quacc.schemas`.

+4. All inputs and outputs to recipes must be JSON serializable (or have an `.as_dict()` and `.from_dict()` method, such that they are [`MSONable`](https://materialsvirtuallab.github.io/monty/monty.json.html)).

-4. Only define multi-step workflows if they go beyond simply stitching together existing functions.
+5. Only define multi-step workflows if they go beyond simply stitching together existing functions or if they are widely used in other recipes.
 Otherwise, just define the individual functions.

-5. If you define a new multi-step workflow, you may do so using Covalent or Parsl.
+6. If you define a new multi-step workflow, you may do so using Covalent or Parsl.
 It is trivial to convert between the two, so simply use whichever you are most comfortable with.

-6. Ensure that the code remains flexible for the user whenever possible.
+7. Ensure that the code remains flexible for the user whenever possible.

-7. Where appropriate, you should use the "internal" geometry optimizers for a given code rather than the ASE optimizers.
+8. Where appropriate, you should use the "internal" geometry optimizers for a given code rather than the ASE optimizers.

-8. `gzip` large test files to save space.
+9. `gzip` large test files to save space.

-9. Update the `CHANGELOG.md` file.
+10. Update the `CHANGELOG.md` file.

 ## Changelog